 Kermshlise (Kem) Picard, Communications Coordinator, is a 2013 Harvard graduate.
 Besides the natural interest that comes from having Haitian parents, she was really inspired to learn more about Haiti after joining the Harvard Haitian Alliance sophomore year.
 Since then, Kem has worked tirelessly to help Haiti in any way possible so she’s super excited to join the IJDH team.
 She is interested in public health and hopes to one day teach healthy living to the Haitian community, perhaps while practicing medicine in Haiti for a few years as well.
 Kem speaks English, Haitian Creole, and Italian and is working on her French. firstname.lastname@example.org

 Stanley Rodriguez, IJDH Administrative Assistant, has a BA in Economics from the University of Massachusetts.
 Stanley has years of experience in Accounts Payable and Information Technology, specifically in hardware.
-Stanley is also a part time MS Office instructor at a local technical school where he teaches basic computer concepts, to the Haitian population that computer technology has left behind to help them be more productive for themselves and others.
-Stanley is very excited to work as an Administrative Assistant where he processes donors’ donation and also help in the social media sector among other things.
-Since the earthquake struck Haiti in 2010, Stanley felt that he had to do something, but wasn’t able to join an organization until he found IJDH last month through a website advertisement for this position.
+Stanley is also a part time MS Office instructor at a local technical school where he teaches basic computer concepts to the Haitian population that computer technology has left behind, to help them be more productive for themselves and others.
+Stanley is very excited to work as an Administrative Assistant where he processes donors’ donations and also helps in the social media sector among other things.
+Since the earthquake struck Haiti in 2010, Stanley felt that he had to do something, but wasn’t able to join an organization until he found IJDH through a website advertisement for this position.
 Stanley jumped at the opportunity to join IJDH and now is thrilled to share his experiences and knowledge with the team for the good cause of fighting injustice and human rights violations in Haiti.
 Stanley speaks English, French and Haitian Creole.
 Stanley@ijdh.org

 Legal Fellows & Interns